Top 10 IoT Security Risks and How to avoid them?

 To mitigate these risks, it is crucial to identify and understand the potential threats.
 In the following section, we will discuss the top 10 security risks.

-- Lack of standardisation for IoT security: The absence of a uniform security standard in the IoT industry makes it challenging for developers and manufacturers to implement consistent security measures.
+- Lack of standardization for IoT security: The absence of a uniform security standard in the IoT industry makes it challenging for developers and manufacturers to implement consistent security measures.

-- Weak authentication and authorisation: Many IoT devices have default or weak credentials that are rarely changed, making them vulnerable to unauthorised access.
+- Weak authentication and authorization: Many IoT devices have default or weak credentials that are rarely changed, making them vulnerable to unauthorized access.

 - Vulnerable hardware: Most IoT devices are designed for low power consumption and have limited computational capacity.
 As a result, they often lack fundamental security features such as encryption and access control provisions.